Training at CAR

 CHOP Psychology Internship Program

 The Autism Track of the CHOP Psychology Internship program is directed by Judith Miller, PhD.
-Interns in this track complete clinical assessment and consultation rotations at CAR.
-Interns in the ASD track may complete a second year of funded clinical training as post-doctoral fellows through CAR.
+Interns in this track complete clinical assessment and consultation rotations at CAR, and remaining requirements from the range of hospital and clinics throughout CHOP.
+Interns in the ASD track may complete a second year of funded clinical training as post-doctoral fellows through CAR, depending on the intern’s training goals and CAR program needs.
 CAR’s program works closely with CHOP’s Leadership Education in Neurodevelopmental Disabilities (LEND) program, one of several such leadership programs around the country.
 Visit the CHOP Psychology Internship Program website for more information.

 CAR Clinical Postdoctoral Fellowship